Blastorios/GameBoisCogs/README.md

 # Gamebois Cogs

 This repo holds the official Gamebois Cog collection.
-Developed by @Blastorios, these cogs range from basic utilities to fully fletched functional extensions that allow for web-based interactions while connected to the Gamebois server.
+These cogs range from basic utilities to fully fletched functional extensions that allow for web-based interactions.

 All Cogs are free to use.